April 7, 14, 21, 28 and May 5

 - Discuss how to locate a copy of the current CMS CoP manual;

 - Describe that a history and physical for a patient undergoing an elective surgery must not be older than 30 days and updated the day of surgery;

 - Discuss that verbal orders must be signed off by the physician along with a date and TIME.

-- Recall the CMS restraint standards that hospitals must follow;
+- Recall that CMS has restraint standards that hospitals must follow;

 - Describe that the patient has a right to file a grievance and the hospital must have a grievance policy and procedure in place;

-- Recall that interpreters should be provided for patients with limited English proficiency and this should be documented in the medical record.
+- Recall that interpreters should be provided for patients with limited English proficiency and this should be documented in the medical record; and

 - Describe that medications must be given timely and within one of three blocks of time;